 In the pursuit of digital literacy, students enrolled in this course will design and create digital documents and visual artifacts through advanced activities, apply design strategies, perform collaborative tasks, implement digital workflows, and incorporate contemporary processes for using digital equipment and applicable materials.
 Students will prepare proposals and presentations as related to course assignments, readings, lecture topics, discussions, demonstrations, and technological analysis for both established and emerging Graphic Communication Technologies.
 This course provides students with a balance of practical knowledge and advanced technology skills, as well as theoretical foundations to thrive in the digital world.
+Offered on a two-year spring semester rotation.
 Lecture and lab.
-Offered on a two-year spring semester rotation.
 Cr 3.

 ITT 344 Digital Video and Media Streaming Technologies

 In the pursuit of digital literacy, students enrolled in this course will explore time-based digital technologies for creating and delivering digital video products that focus on technical demonstrations and training for the technology industry.
 Students will work independently and collaboratively, implement digital workflows, and formulate project proposals, and produce digital video projects as related to course assignments, readings, lecture topics, discussions, demonstrations, and analysis of established and emerging digital video technologies.
 Students will be creating, capturing, processing, archiving, transmitting, and problem solving and submitting time-based projects.
 This course provides students with a balance of practical knowledge and advanced technology skills, as well as theoretical foundations to thrive in the digital world.
 Lecture and lab.
-Offered on a two-year fall semester rotation.
 Cr 3.

 ITT 362 Operating Systems Security

 Provides a fundamental understanding of both client and server operating system security concepts and techniques.
 Explores vulnerability, configuration and maintenance, operating system features and other tools commonly employed to achieve and maintain protection of computer resources.
 Prerequisite: ITT 200 or COS 200.
+Offered spring.
 Cr 3.

 ITT 363 Server Administration and Maintenance

 This course covers the concepts, tools, and practices for installing, managing, and troubleshooting a multi-user or backend server.
 A combination of lecturers, discussions, and hands-on activities will provide the student with broad exposure to topics related to server administration, including management of user accounts, file systems, processes, as well as installation and upgrades, backup and restore, performance monitoring, and system security.
 Students will also be exposed to operating system concepts, server virtualization, and an introduction to cloud computing.
 Prerequisite: ITT 272 or permission of instructor.
+Offered fall.
 Cr 3.